Milú Vargas: Career

-Returning to Nicaragua in 1974, Vargas had a daughter, Denise, and separated from her husband the following year.
-In 1975, she joined her father's former law firm, as the only woman lawyer, but found the office sexism difficult.
+Returning to Nicaragua in 1974, Vargas gave birth to her daughter, Denise, and separated from her husband the following year.
+In 1975, she joined her father's former law firm, as the only woman lawyer, but found the office's sexism difficult.
 In 1977, when the FSLN decided to establish a women's organization, Vargas was recruited by Lea Guido and became a founding member of the Asociación de Mujeres ante la Problemática Nacional (Association of Women Concerned about National Crisis, AMPRONAC).
 According to Vargas, joining AMPRONAC "marked an important shift in the direction of [her] political work", changing the focus to working with women.

 In 1980, after the overthrow of Anastasio Somoza DeBayle, when the FSLN required formal party membership, Vargas applied for membership.
 About the same time, she began a relationship with Carlos Núñez Téllez, who was a high-ranking member and though still married, had been separated from his first wife.
 Their relationship caused a scandal in the conservative country and prevented Vargas from membership in the party for several years.
-By 1982, she was working for the state, as the chief legal council for the National Assembly but was still denied party membership, as the examiners believed that she was using her relationship with Nuñez to acquire her own power.
-She would not be granted party membership until 1986, the same year she married Núñez.
+By 1982, she was working for the state, as the chief legal council for the National Assembly but was still denied party membership, as the examiners believed that she was using her relationship with Nuñez Téllez to acquire power of her own.
+She would not be granted party membership until 1986, the same year she married Núñez Téllez.

 Vargas, who had continued to serve on the executive board of AMRPONAC, which had become the Asociación de Mujeres Nicaragüenes Luisa Amanda Espinoza (Luisa Amanda Espinoza Association of Nicaraguan Women, AMNLAE) began to feel that the organization was not sufficiently addressing the real issues faced by women, such as family planning, motherhood, violence, unequal pay, and discrimination against women.
-They discussed how each of these challenges were similar and different for diverse sectors of women.
-In 1986, she joined with poet Gioconda Belli and journalist Sofía Montenegro to found the Partido de la Izquierda Erotica (Party of Erotic Left, PIE).
+They discussed how each of these challenges were similar and different for diverse women sectors.
+In 1986, she joined efforts with poet Gioconda Belli and journalist Sofía Montenegro to found the Partido de la Izquierda Erotica (Party of Erotic Left, PIE).
 Their platform wanted to empower not only women but all marginalized people and aimed at political reform to combat the sexism that had become ingrained in Daniel Ortega's campaign.